-17. IN addition to the sums specified in the Trespass Scale for trespass by cattle only, a Justice of the Peace may, on the complaint country, town, and suburtrespass by cattle only reference to each distinct act of trespass, ban land. of an owner of land with reference to each distinct act of trespass, assess damages by reason of such trespass (in all cases where such damages shall not be otherwise herein provided for) on the following
+17. In addition to the sum specified in the Trespass Damage on Scale for trespass by cattle only, a Justice of the Peace may, on the complaint of an owner of land with reference to each distinct act of trespass, assess damages by reason of such trespass (in all cases where such damage shall not be otherwise herein provided for) on the following scaleenclosed country, town,

-- On enclosed country land, a sum not exceeding Thirty pounds. - On enclosed town or suburban land, a sum not exceeding Fifty pounds.
+On enclosed country land, a sum not exceeding Thirty pounds.

+On enclosed town or suburban land, a sum not exceeding Fifty pounds.